pp4rs/2018-uzh/docs/about.md

 Ursina leads the following modules:

 * Webscraping with Python
-* QGIS
+* Sptial Data (ArcGIS)

 ### Dora Simon
 [Dora](http://www.econ.uzh.ch/en/people/graduatestudents/simon.html) is a 4th year Doctoral Candidate in the Department of Economics.
-Her research interests are International Trade and Environmental Economics.
+Her research interests are international trade and environmental economics.

 Dora leads the R modules.